pjleeks/AI-Task-Prioritizer/README.md

 ## 📜 **License**

 MIT License.
-Free for personal and commercial use
+Free for personal and commercial use.

-===